 A lot of people compare this eastern Canadian city to New York, and it’s easy to see why.
-Both travelers and expats looking to make a permanent move take flights to Toronto.
+Flights to Toronto are taken by both travellers and expats looking to make a permanent move.
 Young people from all over the world flock to set up home here, making it one of the world’s most multicultural and vibrant cities.

-Almost half of Toronto’s residents aren’t native Canadians, which means that when you visit, you get an unrivaled variety in food, fashion, the arts, and culture.
+Almost half of Toronto’s residents aren’t native Canadians, which means that when you visit, you get an unrivalled variety when it comes to food, fashion, the arts and culture.

-Yorkville’s tree-lined streets are perfect for window shopping and wandering, while art lovers will enjoy Queen Street West’s independent galleries.
-Then there are the arts and music festivals held all year round and the city's adventurous food scene.
+Yorkville’s tree-lined streets are perfect for window-shopping and wandering, while art lovers will enjoy Queen Street West’s independent galleries.
+Then there are the arts and music festivals held all year round, and its adventurous food scene.

-At the same time, Toronto's position on the edge of Lake Ontario and a population made up of just as many artists and musicians as financiers and entrepreneurs give the city a unique feel.
+At the same time, its position on the edge of Lake Ontario, and a population made up of just as many artists and musicians as financiers and entrepreneurs gives the city a unique feel.
 Toronto still feels like a welcoming, small town, with the same intimacy you’d find in rural Canada.